thotypous/mikroe-uhb/README.md

 * Please provide me with the capture file saved by Wireshark and with the hex file you used to program your device.

 You can also take USB captures directly on Wireshark for Windows if you install the [usbpcap driver](http://desowin.org/usbpcap) and follow the instructions in its website.
 Please do not forget to use a Wireshark version able to support the driver.

-### Support for other operating systems

-This project currently only supports Linux.
-Contributions for introducing support for BSD or other operating systems are welcome.